faaatemaaa/faaatemaaa.github.io/index.md

 Robotics Engineering.
 I have always possessed a strong passion for innovation, technology, and robotics.
 Furthermore, I got awarded the title of ambassador of innovation and ambassador of sustainability.
-In addition, I am proud to have been the first Emirati female to join the St. Andrews Summer program.
+In addition, I am proud to be the first Emirati female to join the St. Andrews Summer school program.
 Throughout my academic journey, I have undertaken several projects that have revolved around robotics and technology.
 These projects include,